 Shipping methods can be created directly in the backend.
 If you're in how shipping methods works I recommend that you take a look at How to configure a shipping method.

-The Single price that allows to be configured in the pricing tabs on your shipping method is some times enough for calculting the shipping costs.
+The single price that can be configured in the pricing tabs on your shipping method is sometimes enough for calculating the shipping costs.
 However if the costs are more dynamically based on some other criteria, custom calculations may be required.
-In that case I recommend that you take a look at How to create a custom shipping method service.
+In that case, please refer to How to create a custom shipping method service.

-On the front-end it's really easy to figure out what shipping methods is available for the customer.
+On the front-end, it's really easy to figure out what shipping methods are available for the customer.
 The only thing you need to do is the following:

 The country passed into GetShippingMethods can be any Country coming from where-ever.
-The available shipping methods is per design not tied to either Shipping or Billing country.
-If you prefer you can even use GEO-location as base for what country is needed.
+The available shipping methods are per design not tied to either Shipping or Billing country.
+If you prefer you can even use GEO-location as the base for what country is needed.

-Once you pass in the country, Ucommerce will automatially figure out the store your customer are visiting and use that as base for what shipping methods should be returned.
+Once you pass in the country, Ucommerce will automatically figure out the store your customer is visiting and use that as the base for what shipping methods should be returned.
 Thus the shipping methods will be filtered on store first and secondly per country.

-Once shipping methods has been returned you just need to create it using the following:
+Once shipping methods have been returned you just need to create it using the following:

-Of course you're free to let the customer choose, but if there for some reason is only a single option you can easily just skip the step.
+Of course, you are free to let the customer choose, but if there is for some reason only a single option you can easily just skip the step.